aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/insert-range/_index.md

 </html>
 ```

-## **Insert Ranges And Shift Cells Down**
+## **Insert Ranges and Shift Cells Down**

-Insert a range and shift cells down as the following codes with Aspose.Cells:
+Insert a range and shift cells down as the following code with Aspose.Cells:

 ```html
 <!DOCTYPE html>